Kingsquee/Worldsong/README.md

 Types used throughout the program, but don't deserve a third party library.

 #####/kernel/
 Initializes the state data, hotloads the scheduler, and sends it a reference to the state library.
+Handles the hotloading.

-_Changes made to the following can be hotloaded at runtime!
-(F4)_
+######Changes made to the following can be hotloaded at runtime (F4):

 #####/scheduler/
 The main loop.
 Sets the conditions and timing for when schedules should be run.